Unbabel/frontend-challenge/README.md

 npm install -g serve
 # -s flag means serve it in Single-Page Application mode
-# which deals with the routing problem below
+# which deals with the routing problem above

 serve -s dist
 ```